Strasbourg Population 2018

 Strasbourg Population Growth

 Strasbourg has seen significant population growth throughout the years.
 In the late 1600s, the population stood at 22,000.
 During the late 1700s, the population had more than doubled.
 By the late 1800s, the population exceeded 100,000.
-The population rose to almost 200,000 during the 1930s before declining to 175,000 in the 1940s.
+The population rose to almost 200,000 during the 1930s before declining to 175,000 in the 1940s - due to the chaos brought by the war in this time period.
 The population had rebounded by the next decade, climbing to over 200,000.
 Since then, the city has mostly experienced positive growth and is quickly approaching 300,000.